Sporting legend Alex Zanardi in artificial coma after horrific handbike crash in Italy - KRDO

 A statement released by the hospital said Zanardi is in a “stable” condition in intensive care following his operation.

-“He is incubated and supported by artificial ventilation while the neurological picture remains serious,” read the medical bulletin.
+“He is intubated and supported by artificial ventilation while the neurological picture remains serious,” read the medical bulletin.

 Zanardi’s plight was captured in the headlines of all the major Italian sports papers as news spread of the seriousness of his accident.